GreyWolfDev/Werewolf/README.md

    * On your server, open regedit, and go to `HKLM\SOFTWARE\`, create a new Key named `Werewolf` (HKLM - HKEY_LOCAL_MACHINE)
    * In the new key create a new string value named `ProductionAPI`.
    * Paste your API token here.
-2. Grab the Werewolf Database.sql file from this repository
+2. Grab the werewolf.sql file from this repository
    * Open the file in notepad, notepad++, whatever you use
    * Double check the path at the top of the file - update it if you are using a different SQL version
    * Run the sql script.
 This will create the `werewolf` database and all the tables / views / stored procs to go with it